WengYuehTing/GuardianTheTrap/README.md

 ![award](./Content/Asset/award.jpeg)

 ## Collaboration
-The game was a collaboration with students in the Department of Digital Media Design, Yuntech.
-All of the artistic elements, including models, animations, materials, and audio files, were also made by ourselves.
+The game was in close collaboration with students of Department of Digital Media Design, Yuntech.
+Our team contained five people.
+All of the elements in this game, including code, models, animations, materials, and audio files, were also made by ourselves.

 ## Note
-This repository excluded the materials, textures, models, animations, and audio files, containing only blueprint scripts and c++ files I made,  so it is supposed to have many compiler errors about assets missing.
+This repository contains only blueprint scripts and c++ files I made, excluding the materials, textures, models and so on.
+It is supposed to have many compiler errors about assets missing.